opensparkl/examples/tests/README.md

 3. Edit the file with the help of the comments in it.
 4. Save it inside the `no_auth` folder.
 5. Run the tests to see if your new addition is working.

+## The test log
+Each test run writes a log file.
+It comprises all SPARKL events that happen during the tests.

+The log file is saved as: `tests/test_resources/log.html`.